heroiclunatic77/heroiclunatic77/README.md

 # 👋 Hello there!
 I'm Hrishikesh Keswani

-🎓 Master’s student in Data Analytics Engineering at Northeastern University
+🎓 Master’s graduate in Data Analytics Engineering from Northeastern University

 💻 Passionate about data science, machine learning, and AI